Machine learning forecasts of the cosmic distance duality relation with strongly lensed gravitational wave events: Methodology

 \subsubsection{The Gaussian Processes}

 We also use the Gaussian Processes approach in order to provide an alternative to the GA reconstruction and minimize any potential biases due to the reconstruction approach.
 Traditionally, a Gaussian process (GP) is defined as an ensemble of random variables that have a joint Gaussian distribution \cite{Rasmussen}.
 The GP in general is determined by the mean, usually assumed to be zero or some fiducial model, and the covariance.
 In our case the GP random variables stand for the duality parameter $\log_{10}{\eta(z_i)}$.

-On the other hand, the covariance function, also known as a kernel, is denoted by $k(x,\tilde{x})$ and encodes the correlations of the different GP random variables.
+On the other hand, the covariance function, also known as a kernel, is denoted by $k(x,\tilde{x})$ and encodes the correlations of two different GP random variables denoted by $x$ and $\tilde{x}$, which in our case correspond to the values of the duality parameter $\eta(z)$ at different values of $z$, i.e. two different data points of the data set.
+In summary then, the kernel is used to join up the data points in order to build a function.
+In practice, the kernel is related to the input data as it is used as a measure of the similarity between points, i.e. a covariance function, and is used to predict the value for an unseen point from training data.

-Lately the GPs have been used in the reconstruction of a plethora of cosmological data, see e.g. \cite{Holsclaw2010a, Holsclaw2010b, Holsclaw2011, Shafieloo:2012ht, Seikel2012, Zhang2018,Martinelli:2019dau, Gerardi:2019obr, Hogg:2020rdp}, while the proper choice of the kernel remains a hotly debated issue in the literature, as it can strongly affect the GP reconstruction.
-In Ref.~\cite{Seikel:2013fda} it was found that a kernel that works quite well for cosmological data is the so-called Mat\'{e}rn class of kernels, given by \cite{Rasmussen}:
+Lately the GPs have been used in the reconstruction of a plethora of cosmological datasets, see e.g. \cite{Holsclaw2010a, Holsclaw2010b, Holsclaw2011, Shafieloo:2012ht, Seikel2012, Zhang2018,Martinelli:2019dau, Gerardi:2019obr, Hogg:2020rdp, Benisty:2020kdt}, while the proper choice of the kernel remains a hotly debated issue in the literature, as it can strongly affect the GP reconstruction.
+In Ref.~\cite{Seikel:2013fda} it was found that a kernel that works quite well for cosmological datasets is the so-called Mat\'{e}rn class of kernels, given by \cite{Rasmussen}:

 where $K_\nu$ is a modified Bessel function, $\nu$ determines the shape of the covariance function, which asymptotes to the Gaussian limit as $\nu \rightarrow \infty$, while $\Gamma(\nu)$ is the gamma function.